hashicorp/terraform-google-vault/examples/vault-consul-image/README.md

 ## Quick start

-To build the Vault and Consul AMI:
+To build the Vault and Consul Google Image:

 1. `git clone` this repo to your computer.

 1. Install [Packer](https://www.packer.io/).

-1. Configure your AWS credentials using one of the [options supported by the AWS SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
-Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+1. Configure your environment's Google credentials using the [Google Cloud SDK](https://cloud.google.com/sdk/).

+1. Update the `variables` section of the `vault-consul.json` Packer template to configure the Project ID, Google Cloud Zone, and Consul and Vault versions you wish to use.

 1. Use the [private-tls-cert module](/modules/private-tls-cert) to generate a CA cert and public and private keys for a TLS cert: